-Inequality is accurately depicted as “social or economic disparity”.
+Inequality is accurately depicted as “social or economic disparity” (Pantile et al, 2016).
 Inequality is demonstrated when two individuals are not seen as equals, and as a result of this, one is given opportunities that the other will not receive.
 Examples of such include; wealth, race, culture, religion, and gender.
 What this case study aims to discuss is the inequality between genders, in particularly in global journalism.
 Although gender inequality has come far from what it was 50 years ago, females are still “discriminated against in health, education, political representation, labour market, etc.—with negative consequences for development of their capabilities and their freedom of choice (Human Development Reports, 2016).”
-Specific areas where equality tends to be lacking have been identified in a study by Kate Jenkins (2017, Davey).
+Specific areas where equality tends to be lacking have been identified in a study by Australia’s Sex Discrimination Commissioner, Kate Jenkins (2017, Davey).
 The three key areas identified were; “gender economic security, leadership positions and violence against women”.

-This case study aims to present examples of gender inequality and sexism in journalism media, and looks to examine its effects of inequality in global media.
-One example that is particularly disturbing is gender inequality/sexism at Fox News.
+It is impossible to discuss gender inequality and journalism, without also critiquing sexism in the media industries globally.
+One particular example that is disturbing is gender inequality/sexism at Fox News.
 The network is notorious for sexual harassment allegations, and on air sexism.

 This YouTube video demonstrates the extent of sexism in the Fox News environment: https://www.youtube.com/watch?v=DEoWSaM61NI

-Another story comes from Ten News’s Tracey Spicer, in her new book Good Girl Stripped Bare, where she discussed her difficult time as a female in the media and journalism industry.
+An Australian journalist, Tracey Spicer discussed her difficult time as a female in the media and journalism industry, in her new book Good Girl Stripped Bare.
 She discussed the emphasis on appearance and essentially sexualising the news; “I was told to stick my chest out more to show the audience my best ‘assets’.
 Bear in mind this is when we are reading the news, we are talking about the horrific things that are happening in Syria, we are told we must look more beautiful to tell the audience that” (ABC News, 2017).

-Sexism and gender inequality within the media is a topic that isn’t discussed enough, many believe that feminism is ridiculous and a movement of the past, but it is real and present because it is something that is currently happening in our society throughout all kinds of professions.
+Sexism and gender inequality within the media is not discussed enough, many believe that feminism is ridiculous and a movement of the past, but it is real and present because it is something that is currently happening in our society throughout all kinds of professions.

-To shock you into reality, “there are fewer women in top roles than there are men called John, Peter or David; CEOs and chairs of ASX 200 companies” (ABC News, 2017):
+To further demonstrate, this table shows that “there are fewer women in top roles than there are men called John, Peter or David; CEOs and chairs of ASX 200 companies” (ABC News, 2017):